Al Hartley

-Henry Allan Hartley (October 25, 1921 – May 27, 2003) known professionally as Al Hartley, was an American comic book writer-artist known for his work on Archie Comics, Atlas Comics (the 1950s precursor of Marvel Comics), and many Christian comics.
+Henry Allan Hartley (October 25, 1921 – May 27, 2003) known professionally as Al Hartley, was an American comic book writer-artist known for his work on Archie Comics, Atlas Comics (the 1950s precursor of Marvel Comics), and many Christian comics, especially under the Spire Christian Comics imprint.
 He received an Inkpot Award at the 1980 San Diego Comic-Con.

 Hartley was the son of Congressman Frederick Allan Hartley, Jr., a New Jersey Republican remembered in history for the Taft-Hartley Act.

 Biography

 Early life and career

 Al Hartley was born in Kearny, New Jersey, the son of Hazel Hartley and Congressman Frederick Allan Hartley, Jr. (Republican from New Jersey), co-author of the Taft-Hartley Act of 1947.
 He had a brother, Jack, and a sister, Lorraine.
 Their father, Hartley said, "encouraged me.
 He knew I wanted to draw from the time I could hold a crayon....
 My father wanted me to pursue my own dreams and never attempted to steer me in any other direction."
 Hartley drew for the local newspaper while still in high school, and studied at the Art Students League of New York.
 He began selling humorous spot illustrations to magazines, and drew a Western comic-book story about Tecumseh for the publisher Street & Smith before the U.S. joined World War II, after which he enlisted in the U.S. Army Air Corps and flew 20 missions as a B-17 Flying Fortress bomber pilot in Europe.

 On his return, he became a commercial artist and made the rounds of comic-book publishers, quickly getting work with publisher Ned Pines' Standard Comics and its imprints Better Publications and Nedor Publishing.
 There he drew his first known credited work, the backup feature "Roger Dodger" in Exciting Comics #51–67 (Sept.
 1946 – May 1949).
 Hartley also did humor one- and two-pagers for the publisher's America's Best Comics #20–28 (Dec.
 1946 – Nov.
 1948), as well as the feature "Zippie" in The Fighting Yank, and pieces for Startling Comics and Wonder Comics.

 During this time he also did the backup features "Debbie" and "Teen Tales" in Michel Publications' Cookie, The Funniest Kid in Town; and "Peg" for ACG's The Kilroys.
 As well, his work appeared in the titles All Romances, Dotty, Dotty and Her Boyfriends, and Vicky for A. A. Wyn, Inc.'s Ace Comics.